Tom Clements (politician): Senate candidacy endorsements

 On July 6, 2010, the Greater Columbia Central Labor Council of the SC AFL-CIO gave Clements their endorsement.
 On September 9, The Nations John Nichols suggested that Democrats embrace Clements as the most progressive choice and best option in the South Carolina Senate election over Greene and DeMint.

 Clements for Senate was formally endorsed by the national Sierra Club, Friends of the Earth Action, and by the South Carolina Latino Political Action Committee.

 In a first for a minor party candidate in South Carolina, Clements was endorsed for Senate by a daily paper, the Rock Hill Herald.

 Campaign result

 Clements received 121,472 in the final tally, 9.22% of the total 1,318,794 votes cast.
 This is the best result for a candidate in South Carolina who was not a Democrat or Republican since Strom Thurmond won as a write-in candidate in 1954.
-Clements' result also exceeds the previous best result for a progressive statewide candidate; Ralph Nader received 20,297 votes for President from SC in 2000.
+Clements' result also exceeds the previous best result for a progressive statewide candidate; Ralph Nader received 20,297 votes for President from South Carolina in 2000.